 Abram Fox is a researcher, scholar, non-profit board member, and higher education advocate whose professional interests include subjects as myriad as popular culture and comics, educational pedagogy, and museum education.
 He has a passion for telling stories, be it as an art historian, classroom instructor, museum educator, or journalist.
 Abram’s academic work has been published in British Art Studies, the International Journal of Comic Art, Graphic Novels and Comics in the Classroom: Essays on the Educational Power of Sequential Art (McFarland, 2013), Partnerships: A Journal of Service-Learning and Civic Engagement, and Centropa: A Journal of Central-European Architecture and Related Arts, and he has presented his research at the College Art Association, Popular Culture Association/American Culture Association, Southeastern College Art Association, and Small Museum Association annual conferences, among others.
 In a past life he covered the Washington Capitals, D.C.
 United, and Maryland Terrapins football and men’s basketball teams as a sports blogger, and was a contributor to Smarthistory, the Center for Public Art History.

-Abram earned his PhD in Art History and Archaeology at the University of Maryland, College Park in August 2014, with a specialty in 18th and early 19th century British Art and the transatlantic artistic exchange.
+Abram earned his PhD in Art History and Archaeology at the University of Maryland, College Park in 2014, with a specialty in 18th and early 19th century British Art and the transatlantic artistic exchange.
 His dissertation was on the workshop and family of Anglo-American painter Benjamin West as constructions of the national self at the turn of the nineteenth century.

 In his personal life, Abram lives with his wife and son in suburban Maryland, collects comic books and graphic art prints, plays on an adult recreational ice hockey teams, and plays disc golf in his spare time.